Corey Allan: 2020

-Allan made his first start of the 2020 NRL season in round 10 against Newcastle as Souths lost the match 20-18 at Bankwest Stadium.
+Allan made his first start of the 2020 NRL season in round 10 against Newcastle as Souths lost the match 20–18 at Bankwest Stadium.

-In round 16 of the 2020 NRL season, Allan scored his first try of the year as Souths defeated Parramatta 38-0 at Bankwest Stadium.
+In round 16 of the 2020 NRL season, Allan scored his first try of the year as Souths defeated Parramatta 38–0 at Bankwest Stadium.

 In round 20 of the 2020 NRL season, Allan scored a try in South Sydney's victory over bitter rivals the Sydney Roosters.
 In the second half, Allan had crossed over for what would have been his second try but instead passed the ball to teammate Alex Johnston despite standing in the oppositions in-goal area.

 Allan played a total of 10 games for South Sydney in the 2020 NRL season scoring five tries.
 He played in all three of South Sydney's 2020 finals matches including their preliminary final loss to Penrith.

 Allan was selected by Queensland for the 2020 State of Origin series.
-He made his debut for Queensland in Game 3 where he was sent to the sin bin for a professional foul on New South Wales player Josh Addo-Carr in the dying minutes.
-The incident had no bearing on the final score however as Queensland stunned New South Wales winning the series 2-1.
+He made his debut for Queensland in Game 3 where he was sent to the sin bin for a professional foul on New South Wales player Josh Addo-Carr in the dying minutes, denying a possible try-scoring effort.
+Subsequently, Queensland stunned New South Wales to win the series 2–1.

 2021

-On 11 January 2021, it was announced that he had signed a three year deal with the Canterbury-Bankstown Bulldogs starting in 2021.
+On 11 January 2021, it was announced that he had signed a three-year deal with the Canterbury-Bankstown Bulldogs starting in 2021.

-In round 1 of the 2021 NRL season, he made his debut for Canterbury-Bankstown in a 32-16 loss against Newcastle.
+In round 1 of the 2021 NRL season, he made his debut for Canterbury-Bankstown in a 32–16 loss against Newcastle.

 Allan made a total of 18 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.